AsukaCHikaru/blog-v5/public/contents/about/about-page.md

 I speak fluent Mandarin, Japanese and English.
 Out of these three, English is my favorite.
 At the moment I'm learning Spanish, aiming to become proficient in three of the world's most widely spoken languages.

 I've always had a deep passion for expressing myself through turning my ideas into reality, which is the major reason why I'm into web development.
-I also enjoy writing (and recently photography.)
+I also enjoy [writing](https://asukawang.com/blog/blogging-and-digital-gardening).

 I love making lists, so I'll tell you more about myself with lists below:
 ## Favorite Games